SalmanAd01/CP-Bot/README.md

 $cfupcoming
 ```
 ![Screenshot (420)](https://user-images.githubusercontent.com/80933048/129590252-ea62f1db-4e2a-4ecc-b1b3-e6dbed3caffa.png)
-- $Run : This Command Is Used To Run The Python Code It can Be Run With or Without Input
+- $run : This Command Is Used To Run The Python Code It can Be Run With or Without Input
 1) Without $input
 ```bash
 $run Write_Code